banjo/tv-search-astra/README.md

 - Loading animation when searching.
 - Tv show information page with a fade-in animation.
 - Page navigation with React Router which allows for shareable links.
+- Add / remove favorites from card and show page
+- Page for favorites

+## What I would do if I had more time

+- Refactor the code to be more modular, with more features added in the end I found myself not having enough time to spend on that and just focused on functionality.
+- Tests.
+A lot of tests could've been added, due to the limited time I choose to spend my time on functionality and design instead of tests.
+Even though both components, helpers and hooks should've been tested.
+- Create a separate hook/state for error instead of including it in the useTvMaze hook as it is more global than that.
+- Re-work the state system.
+The current one works, but it scales quite messy.
+If I had time I would probably re-work it to use useReducer or Redux or some other neat framework.
+- Re-write the application to Svelte ;)